Dedicated email to help victims impacted by Marshallese adoptions

 FAYETTEVILLE, Ark.
-(KNWA) — Arkansas has an exclusive email that is for people affected by the arrest of Paul Petersen and his connection with the adoption of Marshall children.
+(KFTA) — Arkansas has an exclusive email that is for people affected by the arrest of Paul Petersen and his connection with the adoption of Marshall children.

 Duane Kees, United States Attorney for the Western District of Arkansas made the announcement Friday, Oct.
 11.